 A secret world underneath London where knights, demons, and all kinds of magical characters live and work their daily lives, this Neil Gaiman fantasy realm first came to us through the BBC TV show.
 It was a low budget affair, but that only added to the grittiness and fun of the place.
 Our heroes end up traveling almost the entirety of this underground wonderland in order to escape the sinister plot they're caught up in.
 A place of angels, tube cars flying by every moment (sending overhead chandeliers spiraling) and a pair of very unpleasant, smock-wearing sadists-for-hire, it would be revisited again when Gaiman presented this early classic in book form.

 It's close to our world, but Lyra's alternate realm in Phillip Pullman's classic series has a number of distinct differences.
 For one thing, the power sources are radically different, so methods of travel vary greatly.
 Balloon aeronautics are popular, and how can that be a bad thing?
 Lyra's world also consists of talking polar bears who wear big, hulking armor, and they can be a good friend when times are tough.

 The best part by far: Part of everyone' spirit walks (and talks) beside them in animal form.
 Called 'daemons,' these creatures are like an extension of the person and can take any animal shape, from prairie hare to golden monkey.
 The daemons of children can constantly change their shape, but once the child enters into adulthood it settles on one.
 Unfortunately, a church even more overzealous than ours pulls the strings in this world, so it’s not all balloons and daemons.

-Tourists should bring: Advance copies of The Book of Dust.
+Tourists should bring: A copy of The Book of Dust.